pu2clr/SI4735/examples/SI4735_99_TESTS/SI4735_ATTINY85_POC/README.md

-# Proof of Concept for SI4735 Arduino Library
+# Proof of Concept for SI4735 Arduino Library and ATtiny85

-## About SI4735_POC.ino

-This project is a proof of concept for SI4735 device controlled by Arduino and the SI4735 Library.
-This Arduino Sketch only works on your IDE (Arduino IDE).
-However, you can replace the Serial Monitor functions that deal the SI4735 and arduino with functions that will manipulate the LCD, encoder and push buttons appropriated for your project.
+Test and validation of the SI4735 Arduino Library on ATtiny85.
+It is a simple FM radio implementation.
+This sketch has been successfully tested on __ATtiny85__